MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Review the options available and then select the **Cancel** button.

     >**Note:** If you were running the job, the restore would run for a couple of minutes and your data would be available in a new table.

+### Task 4: Create a hunt that combines multiple queries into a MITRE tactic

+1. The MITRE ATT&CK map helps you identify specific gaps in your detection coverage.
+Use predefined hunting queries for specific MITRE ATT&CK techniques as a starting point to develop new detection logic.

+1. In Microsoft Sentinel, expand **Threat management** from the left navigation menus.

+1. Select **MITRE ATT&CK (Preview)**.

+1. Unselect items in the *Active rules* drop-down menu.

+1. Select **Hunting queries** in the *Simulated rules* filter to see which techniques have hunting queries associated with them.

+1. Select the card for **Account Manipulation**.

+1. In the details pane locate *Simulated coverage* and select the **View** link next to *Hunting queries*.

+1. This link takes you to a filtered view of the Queries tab on the Hunting page based on the technique you selected.

+1. Select all the queries for that technique by selecting the box near the top of the list on the left.

+1. Select the **Hunt actions** drop down menu near the middle of the screen above the filters.

+1. Select **Create new hunt**.
+All the queries you selected are cloned for this new hunt.

+1. Fill out the hunt name and optional fields.
+The description is a good place to verbalize your hypothesis.
+The Hypothesis pull down menu is where you set the status of your working hypothesis.

+1. Select **Create** to get started.

+1. Select the **Hunts (Preview)** tab to view your new hunt.

+1. Select the hunt link by name to view the details and take actions.

+1. View the details pane with the Hunt name, Description, Content, Last update time, and Creation time.

+1. Select all of the queries by using the box next to the *Query* column.

+1. Either select **Run selected queries** or uncheck the selected rows and *right click* and **Run** a single query.

+1. You can also select a single query and select **View results** in the details pane.

+1. Review which queries returned results.

+1. Based on the results, determine if there is enough strong evidence to validate the hypothesis.
+If there isn’t, close the Hunt and mark it as invalidated.

+1. Alternative Steps:
+    - Go to Microsoft Sentinel.
+    - Expand Threat management.
+    - Choose Hunting.
+    - Select ‘add filter’.
+    - Set the filter to tactics:persistence.
+    - Add another filter.
+    - Set the second filter to have techniques: T1098.

 ## Proceed to Exercise 2